Autumn in the Scottish Highlands

 When it comes to autumn wildlife in the Scottish Highlands, the annual stag-rutting season is a magnificent sight to behold.
 Every autumn, the stags around Eagle Brae lock horns (quite literally) in a dramatic battle of dominance to win the hearts of local female deer.
 And since we have large herds of deer that roam freely throughout Eagle Brae and the surrounding Highlands, the sound of stags battling it out in a noisy display of wildlife chivalry can be heard at the end of September and during the first few weeks of October, from the safety of our log cabins.

 November sees the start of salmon spawning season in Scotland.
 This is the time when adult salmon return from the sea to freshwater rivers to spawn.
 They have to travel upstream, leaping in and out of the water to battle fierce currents and waterfalls.
 The leaping salmon is a spectacle not to be missed and it’s something to look out for on our own waters at Eagle Brae.

 As birds get ready for the winter months, many migrate to warmer climates where food is easier to find.
 We may say goodbye to several species during autumn, but we also receive a whole host of winter visitors to Scotland.
 They come from colder northerly regions such as Northern and Eastern Europe, Canada and The Arctic.
-We look forward to welcoming our old friends the Whooper Swans, Woodcock and Goldeneye to Eagle Brae this November, among others.
+We look forward to welcoming our old friends the Whooper Swans, Woodcock and Goldeneye to Eagle Brae this autumn, among others.